kunyanghe21/631-reading-note/README.md

 # STATS 631 Reading Notes

 Reading notes for **Modeling and Analysis of Time Series Data** (STATS/DATASCI 631)
-Instructor: [Edward Ionides](https://ionides.github.io/) • University of Michigan • Winter 2025
+Instructor: [Edward Ionides](https://ionides.github.io/) • University of Michigan • Winter 2026

 ## About

 This repository contains detailed reading notes from the seminal papers in time series analysis.
 The course covers advanced statistical methods with applications in ecology, epidemiology, health economics, and partially observed stochastic dynamic systems (POMP models).

-Each note includes:
-- Mathematical foundations and key derivations
-- Connections to modern methods
-- Numerical examples and applications
-- Critical insights and limitations

 ## Reading Notes